zhangp365/ComfyUI-utils-nodes/README.md

 ## ColorCorrectOfUtils
 This node, ColorCorrectOfUtils, is an extension of the original [ColorCorrect](https://github.com/EllangoK/ComfyUI-post-processing-nodes/blob/master/post_processing/color_correct.py) node developed by @EllangoK.
 Added the chanels of red, green, and blue adjustment functionalities.

+## ImagesConcanateToGrid
+This node is designed to concatenate the input one batch images to a grid.
+It can concatenate images in the horizontal or vertical direction.

 ## ModifyTextGender
 This node adjusts the text to describe the gender based on the input.
 If the gender input is 'M', the text will be adjusted to describe as male; if the gender input is 'F', it will be adjusted to describe as female.